List of countries with Jollibee outlets

 This is a list of countries with Jollibee franchises.
 This list only includes the Jollibee fast food chain brand of Jollibee Foods Corporation (JFC) and excludes other brands owned by the company.

 As of November 2024, Jollibee operates over 1,300 stores in the Philippines and 400 elsewhere.

-As reported in a 1990 article in The Washington Times, Jollibee had two locations in Taiwan and one in the Brunei along with 58 locations in the Philippines.
+As reported in a 1990 article in The Washington Times, Jollibee had two locations in Taiwan and one in Brunei along with 58 locations in the Philippines.

 According to a 1995 article in the Wall Street Journal, Jollibee had five locations in Brunei, two in Jakarta, Indonesia, and one in Dubai in the United Arab Emirates along with 160 locations in the Philippines.

 By the end of 2011, Jollibee had 31 locations in Vietnam, 27 in the United States, 11 in Brunei, 7 in Saudi Arabia (all in Jeddah), and 1 each in Hong Kong and Qatar along with 747 locations in the Philippines.